PDF(3.2 MB) View with Adobe Reader on a variety of devices

 Navigate to CUCM publisher Cisco Unified OS Administration > Security > Certificate Management.
 Upload root as tomcat-trust (as shown in the image) and as CallManager-trust (not shown):

 Upload intermediate as tomcat-trust (as shown in the image) and as CallManager-trust (not shown):

 Note: If you have IM/P servers that are part of the CUCM cluster, you also need to upload these certificates to these IM/P servers.

 Note: As an alternative, you can install the LDAPS server certificate as tomcat-trust.

 Step 3.
-Restart Cisco Tomcat from CLI of each node (CUCM and IM/P) in clusters.
+Restart Cisco Tomcat from the CLI of each node (CUCM and IM/P) in clusters.
 Additionally, for the CUCM cluster, verify that the Cisco DirSync service on the publisher node is started.

 In order to Restart the Tomcat service, you need to open a CLI session for each node and run the command utils service restart Cisco Tomcat, as shown in the image:

 Step 4.
-Navigate to CUCM publisher Cisco Unified Serviceability > Tools > Control Center - Feature Services, verify that the Cisco DirSync service is activated and started (as shown in image), and restart the Cisco CTIManager service on each node if this is used (not shown):
+Navigate to CUCM publisher Cisco Unified Serviceability > Tools > Control Center - Feature Services, verify that the Cisco DirSync service is activated and started (as shown in the image), and restart the Cisco CTIManager service on each node if this is used (not shown):

 Configure Secure LDAP Directory

 Step 1.
 Configure the CUCM LDAP Directory in order to utilize LDAPS TLS connection to AD on port 636.